Valspar Championship: Keith Mitchell eagles last hole to seize two-shot lead going into the final day

 Mitchell's day did not get off to the start he wanted as he bogeyed three of the front nine, albeit mixed with two birdies, but a sensational comeback on the homeward nine put him in pole position heading into day four.

-Mitchell's birdie on hole 12 shifted him into gear and further birdies on holes 14, 16 and 17 set him up for a fantastic eagle on the last to fire him to the top of the pile.
+Mitchell's birdie on the 12th shifted him into gear and further birdies on holes 14, 16 and 17 set him up for a fantastic eagle on the last to fire him to the top of the pile.

+He became the first golfer in the history of the event to play the Snake Pit (holes 16-18) at four-under.

+"Obviously, some luck involved in that, but the good thing is I executed all the shots I wanted to.
+That's really all I could do," Mitchell said.
+"I guess I should say if I hit the shots like I hit coming down the stretch tomorrow I'll have a chance.

 Power and Malnati shot 68 and overnight co-leader Hughes 69 to share second place on eight under.